 As if acne and their scars weren’t enough, whitehead-like bumps called Milia have started to increase their incidence among adults and teens.
-These bumps can make your skin look texturized and uneven, and many a times, these do not go away easily or by themselves.
+These bumps can make your skin look texturized and uneven, and many times, these do not go away easily or by themselves.
 Seeking professional help from a dermatologist is recommended to get rid of persistent milia.

 This article discusses what milia are, its causes and types, and how to get rid of milia.